-Native to the American tropics but now pantropical to the extent that many countries considered it indigenous.
+Native to the American tropics but now pantropical to the extent that many countries consider it indigenous.
 Historical records show they have been grown for millennia in the Americas.
 Its hardiness has led to it being declared a pest in many regions.

-It thrives in humid tropical climates up to 1500m elevation but also in sub-tropical areas that don't have significant frosts.
+It thrives in humid tropical climates up to 1500m elevation, but also in sub-tropical areas that don't have significant frosts.
 Ideal temperatures and rainfall are 23-28°C and 1000-2000mm pa with distinct wet and dry seasons.
 The trees may survive drought periods but they stop growing and there can be almost total fruit drop if it occurs during fruit maturation.
 In colder, more temperate climates, they may briefly lose much of their foliage.

 Adapted to a wide variety of soils but poor soils result in lower yields.
 Best pH is 5-7 and although they will grow above this range, deficiency symptoms for Fe and Zn can be expected.
 Although they perform best with well-drained soils they can tolerate some waterlogging.

-Seeds are used for breeding or to produce rootstocks for grafting as they don't come true to type.
+Seeds are mainly used for breeding or to produce rootstocks for grafting as they don't come true to type.
 Marcotting and cuttings are also possible.

 Guava is a hardy plant but if strong winds are common it will benefit from windbreaks, especially for those plants propagated by cuttings or marcotting.